 Lyla Mehta - Research Fellow

-Lyla Mehta is a Professorial Research Fellow at IDS in the KNOTS team and a Visiting Professor at Noragric, Norwegian University of Life Sciences.
+Lyla Mehta is a Professorial Research Fellow at IDS and a Visiting Professor at Noragric, Norwegian University of Life Sciences.
 She trained as a sociologist (University of Vienna) and has a Ph.d. in Development Studies (University of Sussex).

 Her work focuses on water and sanitation, forced displacement and resistance, scarcity, rights and access, resource grabbing and the politics of environment/ development and sustainability.
 More recently, her projects have addressed peri urban dynamics, the politics of Integrated Water Resources Management (IWRM) in Africa and uncertainty and climate change from below in India.
 She has extensive field research in India studying the politics of water scarcity, the linkages between gender, displacement and resistance, access to water in peri urban areas and climate change and uncertainty.